mod42/kong-plugin-soap-xml-handling/README.md

 2) ```XSD VALIDATION```: Validate XML request with its XSD schema
 3) ```XSLT TRANSFORMATION - AFTER XSD```: Transform the XML request with XSLT (XSLTransformation) after XSD Validation (step #2)
 4) ```ROUTING BY XPATH```: change the Route of the request to a different hostname and path depending of XPath condition
+5) ```EXTRACT OPERATION```: get the operation from SOAP 1.2 and add header SOAPAction for routing.
+Keeps the 1.1 SOAPAction if present.

 **soap-xml-response-handling** plugin to handle Reponse: